NTNU-IHB/FMI4j/README.md

 Export of FMI 2.0 for **Co-simulation** is also supported.

-Compared to other FMI libraries targeting the JVM, FMI4j is **considerably faster** due to the fact that we use JNI with manually optimized C++-code instead of JNA or SWIG generated bindings.
+Compared to other FMI libraries targeting the JVM, FMI4j is **considerably faster** due to the fact that we use JNI instead of JNA.
-A significant speedup (2-5x) compared to other FMI implementations for the JVM, such as JFMI and JavaFMI, should be expected.
+Considering FMI-import, a significant speedup (2-5x) compared to other open-source FMI implementations for the JVM should be expected.
+For FMI-export FMI4j is multiple orders of magniutude faster than any open source alternative today.

 ### <a name="api"></a> FMI import